Local Decoding in Distributed Compression: Main results

-where $\hat{X}_i(C_{{\cI}_i},Y^n)$ denotes any estimator of source symbol $X_i$ given observations $C_{{\cI}_i}$ and $Y^n$, where $C_{{\cI}_i}$ denotes any subset of the components $C^{nR_1}$ with cardinality at most $\rwc$. \end{theorem} This result says that if the source is $\cX$-confusable, then strong locality (even when restricted to the $X$-source only) is impossible whenever $R_1<H(X)$; not even the full cooperation of the $Y$-transmitter through the transmission of the uncompressed source $Y^n$ allows to achieve strong locality.
+where $\hat{X}_i(C_{{\cI}_i},Y^n)$ denotes any estimator of source symbol $X_i$ given observations $C_{{\cI}_i}$ and $Y^n$. \end{theorem} This result says that if the source is $\cX$-confusable, then strong locality is impossible whenever $R_1<H(X)$; not even the full cooperation of the $Y$-transmitter through the uncompressed source $Y^n$ allows to achieve strong locality.
 A particular version of this theorem for doubly symmetric sources, where $p_X$ is the Bernoulli($1/2$) distribution and where $p_{Y|X}$ corresponds to a BSC($\rho$) for some crossover parameter $0<\rho<1/2$, was proved in~\cite{vatedka2022_conferenceversion}.
+Finally note that for adaptive probing the lower bound given in Theorem~\ref{thm:converse_general} becomes

+Hence, if the source is $\cX$-confusable and if $R_1<H(X)$ strong locality cannot be achieved even under adaptive probing.